Frequently Asked Questions on Gradescope and Pedagogy

 How does Gradescope use AI to assist in grading?

+Grading by group can be done for or short answer questions.
+To do this, Gradescope translates written words to digital text, and then matches identical digital text.
 For example, your quiz has a hand-written, fill-in the blank question to name the first US President.
 After you upload a scan of your students quizzes and you let Gradescope group students answers on this question for you.
-Gradescope's "AI" would be able to match text and identify that
+Gradescope would tell you that

 • 11 students wrote "Washington",